 - PWR-solid Green LED when 12v power is applied - RX-Flashing Red LED indicating data is being received by the BDS Hybrid.
-When no data is being sent to the hybrid this LED remain unlit. - TX-Flashing Red LED indicating data is being transmitted from the BDS Hybrid.
-When no data is being sent from the hybrid this LED remain unlit. - IND-Flashing yellow light every second indicates the BDS Hybrid is functioning correctly.
+When no data is being sent to the hybrid, this LED remains unlit. - TX-Flashing Red LED indicating data is being transmitted from the BDS Hybrid.
+When no data is being sent from the hybrid, this LED remains unlit. - IND-Flashing yellow light every second indicates the BDS Hybrid is functioning correctly.